 CSIRO acknowledges the Traditional Owners of the land, sea and waters, of the areas that we live and work on across Australia.
 We acknowledge their continuing connection to their culture and pay our respects to their Elders past and present.
 View our vision towards reconciliation.

-Child Safety

-CSIRO is committed to the safety and wellbeing of all children and young people involved in our activities and programs.
-View our Child Safe Policy.
+About CSIRO

+As Australia's national science agency, CSIRO is solving the greatest challenges through innovative science and technology.
+Many of our iconic innovations were once considered impossible until someone, just like you, joined us and took on the challenge.

+As one of the world’s largest multidisciplinary mission-driven research organisations, we are focused on the issues that matter the most: for our quality of life, for the economy and for our environment.
+We believe diverse teams are more effective and deliver more innovative outcomes.
+When we all focus on the big things that really matter, and work in partnership with our communities and Indigenous Australia, Australian science and technology can solve seemingly impossible problems and create new value for all Australians.
+Visit CSIRO.au and Australian e-Health Research Centre – Enabling the digital transformation of healthcare for Australians for more information.

 Role Overview

 The Australian e-Health Research Centre (AEHRC) is CSIRO’s national digital health research program.
 We’re championing the digital delivery of healthcare enabled by world-leading digital research and innovation, industry partnerships, community connections, and national trust.
 We’re a dedicated and committed team, passionate about transforming the health of Australians.
 You’ll find some of our health and biomedical informatics research:

-Delivered through virtual care to monitor health remotely;
+Delivered through virtual care to monitor health remotely.

 Informing evidence-based digital health solutions; or